openfaas/docs/docs/deployment/kubernetes.md

 * Find your OpenFaaS gateway address
 * Log in, deploy a function, and try out the UI.

-> If you should need technical support, then see the [Community Page](/community/).

 ### Local clusters

+Below are the most popular ways to run a local Kubernetes cluster, but OpenFaaS should run on any.

+* [k3d](https://github.com/rancher/k3d) - makes k3s available on any computer where Docker is also running
+* [KinD](https://kind.sigs.k8s.io) - upstream Kubernetes running inside a Docker container.
 * [k3s](https://k3s.io) - a light-weight Kubernetes distribution ideal for edge and development - compatible with Raspberry Pi & ARM64 (Equinix Metal, AWS Graviton, etc)
-* [k3d](https://github.com/rancher/k3d) - makes k3s available on any computer where Docker is also running
+* [minikube](https://minikube.sigs.k8s.io) - a popular, but heavy-weight option that creates a Linux virtual machine your computer using VirtualBox or similar
 * [microk8s](https://microk8s.io) - a Kubernetes distribution, specifically for Ubuntu users.
-* [minikube](https://minikube.sigs.k8s.io) - a popular, but heavy-weight option that creates a Linux virtual machine your computer using VirtualBox or similar
-* [Docker for Mac/Windows](https://docs.docker.com/docker-for-mac/install/) - Docker's Desktop edition has an option to run a local Kubernetes cluster

 ### Remote/managed options

 You can run `k3s` and `k3d` on a single node Virtual Machine so that you don't have to run Kubernetes on your own computer.

-* The [k3sup (ketchup)](https://k3sup.dev) tool can help you to do this by installing k3s onto a remote VM
+* The [k3sup ("ketchup")](https://k3sup.dev) tool can help you to do this by installing k3s onto a remote VM

 Kubernetes services/engines: